How to make a DIY Grinch ornament using air dry clay, for your Christmas tree.

 Once they dry, add the clear nail polish to the red and green before painting the fur.

-This makes it easier to paint the fur.
+The reason is that it makes it easier to paint the fur.

-Especially because if you make a mistake, you’ll be able to easily wipe off the nail polish if it gets on the red or green, using your finger or fingernail.
+This is because if you make a mistake, you’ll be able to easily wipe off the nail polish if it gets on the red or green, using your finger or fingernail.

 After the white is on and dry, go ahead and add a clear coat to that as well.